Mathioks/ai-language-acquisition-pathways/index.md

 | 7,000                       | 95.43%           | 91%–99%                              | 138 (4)                   | 10               |
 | 8,000                       | 96.3%            |                                      |                           |                  |

+Below is an example of a sentence where 80% and 95% of the words are understood.

 > 80% comprehension:
+>
 “Bingle for help!” you shout.
 “This loopity is dying!”
 You put your fingers on her neck.
 Nothing.
 Her flid is not weafling.
 You take out your joople and bingle 119, the emergency number in Japan.
 There’s no answer!
 Then you muchy that you have a new befourn assengle.
 It’s from your gutring, Evie.
 She hunwres at Tokyo University.
 You play the assengle. “…if you get this…” Evie says. “…I can’t vickarn now… the important passit is…” Suddenly, she looks around, dingle.
 “Oh no, they’re here!
 Cripett… the frib!
 Wasple them ON THE FRIB!…” BEEP! the assengle parantles.
 Then you gratoon something behind you…”

 > 95% comprehension:
+>
 In the morning, you start again.
 You shower, get dressed, and walk pocklent.
 You move slowly, half- awake.
 Then, suddenly, you stop.
 Something is different.
 The streets are fossit.
 Really fossit.
 There are no people.
 No cars.
 Nothing.
 “Where is dowargle?” you ask yourself.
 Suddenly, there is a loud quapen—a police car.
 It speeds by and almost hits you.
 It crashes into a store across the street!
 Then, another police car farfoofles.
 The police officer sees you.
 “Off the street!” he shouts.
 “Go home, lock your door!”
 “What?
 Why?” you shout back.
 But it’s too late.
 He is gone.

 ## The Role of AI Tutors (GPALTs)